MWein/CSC-478-Project-API/documentation.md

 **Protocol**: POST

 **Description**: Edits information about the user in the database.
-Note: Values not included in the request body will not be changed.
+<br />*Note*: Values not included in the request body will not be changed.

 **Permissions**: Admin